MakeSchool-Tutorials/MakeSchoolNotes-Swift/P11-Search/content.md

 Let's take a look at adding a search bar to our `Dashboard Scene`.

 > [action]
-> See if you can add a `Search Bar` to your `Dashboard Scene` yourself.
+> See if you can add a `Search Bar` object to your `Dashboard Scene` yourself.

 > [solution]
 > ![image](add_search_bar.png)

 Much like the TableView, we will need a `UISearchBar` `IBOutlet` to connect our search object to our controller code and we will be creating yet another new extension to implement the search delegate `UISearchBarDelegate`.

 We will then implement a state system into our `NoteViewController` for displaying notes normally (DefaultMode) and another state for what to display when we are utilising search (SearchMode).

 Let's add this outlet and possible search states.

 > [action]
-> Open `NotesViewController`, ensure it reads as follows:
+> Open `NotesViewController`.
+Change it to read as follows:
 >
 	class NotesViewController: UIViewController {
 >